 BCLM: Forging Ahead

-We have used real things, real people and real stories to engage and inspire visitors, of all ages, to learn about the Black Country’s heritage, its impact on the world and its relevance today.
+We have used real things, real people and real stories to engage and inspire you during your visit, to learn about the Black Country’s heritage, its impact on the world and its relevance today.

 get involved